-The therapeutic relationship is central to psychodynamic therapy, as it can demonstrate how a person interacts with their friends and loved ones.
+The therapeutic relationship is central to psychodynamic therapy.
+It can demonstrate how a person interacts with their friends and loved ones.
 In addition, transference in therapy can show how early-life relationships affect a person today.
 Transference is the transferring one’s feelings for a parent, for example, onto the therapist.
-This intimate look at interpersonal relationships can help people understand their part in relationship patterns and empower them to transform that dynamic.
+This intimate look at interpersonal relationships can help people understand their part in relationship patterns.
+It may empower them to transform that dynamic.

 Find a Therapist

-To keep painful feelings, memories, and experiences in the unconscious, people tend to develop defense mechanisms, such as denial, repression, rationalization, and others.
-Psychodynamic therapists encourage people to speak freely about their emotions, desires, and fears to reveal vulnerable feelings that have been pushed out of conscious awareness.
-According to psychodynamic theory, behavior is influenced by unconscious thought, and once vulnerable or painful feelings are processed the defense mechanisms reduce or resolve.
+Psychodynamic therapists encourage people to speak freely about their emotions, desires, and fears.
+Being open may help reveal vulnerable feelings that have been pushed out of conscious awareness.
+According to psychodynamic theory, behavior is influenced by unconscious thought.
+Once vulnerable or painful feelings are processed, the defense mechanisms reduce or resolve.

-The Psychodynamic Diagnostic Manual (PDM) was released in 2006 to offer a conceptual framework for human psychological functioning and to serve as an alternative to the Diagnostic and Statistical Manual (DSM).
-Whereas the DSM outlines observable symptoms associated with mental health conditions, the PDM describes subjective experiences.
+The Psychodynamic Diagnostic Manual (PDM) was released in 2006.
+Its goal is to offer a conceptual framework for human psychological functioning.
+It also aims to serve as an alternative to the Diagnostic and Statistical Manual (DSM).
+The DSM outlines observable symptoms associated with mental health conditions.
+Meanwhile, the PDM describes subjective experiences.

 - Knekt, P., Lindfors, O., Härkänen, T., Välikoski, M., Virtala, E., et al. (2008).
 Randomized trial on the effectiveness of long- and short-term psychodynamic psychotherapy and solution-focused therapy on psychiatric symptoms during a 3-year follow-up.
 Psychological Medicine, 38(5), 689-703. doi:http://dx.doi.org/10.1017/S003329170700164X